Jack-Hayes/digital-portfolio/content/pages/index.md

 Title: Welcome!

-Welcome to my digital portfolio -- I'm Jack, a 2nd year PhD student at the [University of Washington](https://uw-cryo.github.io/) and consultant @ [Aloft Sensing](https://www.aloftsensing.com/).
+Welcome to my digital storytelling portfolio -- I'm Jack, a 2nd year PhD student at the [University of Washington](https://uw-cryo.github.io/) and consultant @ [Aloft Sensing](https://www.aloftsensing.com/).
 My research focuses on the application of spaceborne and aerial remote sensing to monitor terrestrial natural hazards, though I love exploring disclipines from biodiversity conservation to astronomy as well.

 Here you can find a collection of my work as it relates to my digital storytelling, including writings, maps, web-based applications, and more.
 If you're looking for anything in particular, feel free to reach out!